A federal court just issued the most scorching smackdown of the Obama Administration’s Department of Justice (DOJ) I have ever seen.

 This article is crossposted at RedState.com.

 As we battle the corrupt, unethical (taxpayer-funded) Obama Admin. in court, we need your support.
-Every gift - even $5 - is DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+Every gift - even $5 - makes an impact.

 Last night, less than 24 hours before President Obama left office, we obtained critical documents exposing collusion between President Obama’s State Department, then-Secretary of State Hillary Clinton’s senior staff, and the Clinton Foundation on the closure of the U.S. detention facility at...